Battle of Kambula: Battle

 At 12:45 p.m. on 29 March 1879, the tents were struck, reserve ammunition was distributed, and the troops took up their battle stations.
 As the troops moved to their posts they could see the Zulu right horn, circling north out of British artillery range before halting north-west of the camp.
 The left horn and centre of the impi continued westwards until they were due south of Kambula.
 At 1:30 p.m.
-Lieutenant-Colonel Redvers Henry Buller was ordered with his mounted troops, to sting the right horn into premature attack.
+Lieutenant-Colonel Redvers Buller was ordered with his mounted troops, to sting the right horn into premature attack.
 The men rode out to within range of the massed Zulus, fired a volley and raced back, closely followed by a great wave of 11,000 Zulu warriors shouting "Don't run away Johnnie!
 We want to speak to you".
 As soon as the horsemen had reached Kambula and cleared the field of fire, the British infantry opened fire with support from their four 7-pounders with shell, which had been firing over the heads of the horsemen and then when the Zulus got closer, engaging them with case (canister shot).

 A few Zulus managed to burst into the laager and were repelled with bayonets, while the bulk of the advance was held at bay by the steady British volley fire and artillery.
 Some of the Zulu force swung right to come in against the western side of the laager but were met with equally effective volley-fire.
 At about 2:15 p.m. the Nkobamakosi of the right horn drew back to the north-east.
 As the right horn made its withdrawal, the left horn and centre comprising the Umbonambi (uMbonambi), Nokene (uNokhenke) and the Umcityu advanced towards a ravine below the redoubt, then attacked from the ravine at about 3:00 p.m.
 The leading warriors fell to volley fire from the 13th Light Infantry in the south face of the laager and the shrapnel and case shot from the four British guns in the laager and the two in the redoubt.
 More and more Zulu got into the ravine, about 100 yd from the cattle kraal.
 About forty Zulu riflemen climbed to the lip of the ravine and two parties took over some huts to the east and the rubbish dump to the west, about 400 yd either side of the camp.
 The fire of the Zulu riflemen from the three positions forced most of the infantry in the cattle kraal to retreat into the redoubt and the rest to shelter at the wagons to the rear.